-“A group” is a group of persons who have decided to pursue their claims jointly in the form of group proceedings and who filed a declaration on joining the group and expressed their consent for bringing of the action by a specified person who shall act in the capacity of the group representative (see: Who is a group representative?).
-If the representative of the group is the Financial Ombudsman, the group is made up of persons who have submitted statements on joining the group (no requirement to consent to the representative of the group).
+“A group” is a group of persons who have decided to pursue their claims jointly in the form of group proceedings and who filed a declaration on joining the group and expressed their consent for bringing of the action by a specified person who shall act in the capacity of the group representative (see: Who may be a claimant in group proceedings?).
+If the representative of the group is the Financial Ombudsman, the group is made up of persons who have submitted statements on joining the group (no requirement to consent to a person of the representative of the group).
+Similarly, when a case is brought by a qualified entity, in cases on claims related to using of practices infringing the general interests of consumers, the group is formed by persons who have submitted statements on joining the group (no requirement to consent to the qualified entity).
+In cases on claims concerning the use of practices infringing the general interests of consumers, the requirement to form a group of at least 10 persons has been abolished (no declarations on joining the group are filed).

-At the beginning, the group consists of persons who submitted such a declaration at the time of bringing of the action and to whose benefit the representative has filed the action.
-Later the group may be extended by other persons who submit a declaration on joining the group at the second stage of the procedure.
+At the beginning, the group consists of persons who submitted such a declaration at the time of bringing of the action and to whose benefit the representative or qualified entity has filed the action.
+Later the group may be extended by other persons who submit a declaration on joining the group at the second stage of the procedure (see: What is the course of group proceedings?).

 For instance, a group may be established by consumers injured by a single entrepreneur using the so-called abusive clauses, or by the persons who were injured in the same event (e.g. road traffic accident, other unlawful activity), or by persons suffering damages caused by a hazardous product.